 St. Regis is always looking for parishioners in our music ministry for all of our weekend Masses.
 Music rolls include cantor, singers, instrumentalist and accompanist.
 We have both a piano and organ.
 Contact person is Diane Banks: email@example.com

 Members are an advisory board to the pastor and listen, plan and advise the pastor on parish needs.
-Council members are made up of the Chars of the other Councils in the Parish and can have At Large members.
-Contact person is the Pastor.
+Council members are made up of the Chairs of the other Councils in the Parish and can have At Large members.
+Contact person is the Pastor, Fr.
+Emmanuel.

 Helping to make the Parish a center of life, where parishioners understand the issues and the importance of meeting the needs of those most vulnerable.
 Contact Mary Ernstmann, email: firstname.lastname@example.org

 The Sacristan undertakes the overall preparation of liturgical celebrations.
 The sacristan arranges the books needed for the celebration, marking all of the divisions, and anything else needed for the celebration, such as cruets, chalices, ciboria, linens, oils, processional crosses and candles.
-Contact person is Larry Hayden, firstname.lastname@example.org
+Contact person is Luke Donahue firstname.lastname@example.org

 The School of Religion (SOR) is a formal religious education program with a mission to provide Catholic education for those unable to benefit from the parochial school system.
-SOR classes are offered to parish children from kindergarten through eighth grade and meet on Wednesday evenings in our Parish School from 7:00 p.m. - 8:15 p.m.
-Parishioners care encourage to volunteer to help in the SOR instructions.
-Contact person is Susan Duerr , firstname.lastname@example.org
+SOR classes are offered to parish children from 1st through 8th grade and meet on Wednesday evenings at 6pm.
+If you would like to help teach classes or enroll your child, contact Luke Donahue email@example.com

 The St. Regis parishioners involved in the Serra Club are members of the South East Kansas City Chapter.
 It is made up of Catholic men and women whose objectives are to fosters and promote vocation to the priesthood and religious life and to assist its members to recognize and respond in their own lives to God’s call to holiness.
 Contact person is Homer Radford email@example.com